vturrisi/solo-learn/docs/source/tutorials/offline_linear_eval.rst

 Offline Linear Eval
 *******************

 Now that you know how to pretrain a model, let's go through the procedure to perform offline linear evaluation.
-Here you have it:

 As for pretraining, we start by importing the required packages: